Chamber Fellowship

 Programme Structure

-Fellows take part in an intensive, collaborative environment centred on daily ensemble work and performance preparation.
-All Chamber Fellows are automatically enrolled in the Strings Programme and participate fully in private lessons, studio classes, and festival activities.
+Fellows take part in an intensive, collaborative environment centred on ensemble work and individual performance preparation.
+All Chamber Fellows are enrolled concurrently in the Strings Programme and participate fully in private lessons, studio classes, masterclasses, and festival activities.
+Fellows are assigned individually to faculty chamber groups and receive coachings and rehearsals in preparation for an Artistic Series performance.

 All fellows receive: